-- The snmpProxyType must be trap(3) if the notification is a Trap.
-The snmpProxyType must be inform(4) if the request is an Inform. - The contextEngineId must equal the snmpProxyContextEngineID object. - If the snmpProxyContextName object is supported, it must equal the contextName. - The snmpProxyTargetParamsIn object identifies an entry in the snmpTargetParamsTable.
-The messageProcessingModel, securityLevel, security model, and securityName must match the values of snmpTargetParamsMPModel, snmpTargetParamsSecurityModel, snmpTargetParamsSecurityModel, and snmpTargetParamsSecurityLevel of the identified entry in the snmpTargetParamsTable.
+- The snmpProxyType must be trap(3) if the notification is an Unconfirmed-Class PDU.
+The snmpProxyType must be inform(4) if the request is a Confirmed-Class PDU.

+- The contextEngineID must equal the snmpProxyContextEngineID object. - If the snmpProxyContextName object is supported, it must equal the contextName. - The snmpProxyTargetParamsIn object identifies an entry in the snmpTargetParamsTable.
+The messageProcessingModel, securityLevel, security model, and securityName must match the values of snmpTargetParamsMPModel, snmpTargetParamsSecurityModel, snmpTargetParamsSecurityName, and snmpTargetParamsSecurityLevel of the identified entry in the snmpTargetParamsTable.